 - Tap on this button

-- On the confirmation screen, choose if you want to Share my email or Hide my email
+- On the confirmation screen, verify your name and Apple ID’s email address and choose if you want to Share my email or Hide my email

 - If you select Hide my email, Apple creates a proxy email account for that app or site and email received at that proxy address is forwarded to your “real” email address that’s associated with your Apple ID